AdobeDocs/experience-manager-pattern-detection.en/help/using/dopi.md

 >additional-url="https://github.com/adobe/aem-guides-wknd-legacy/tree/code/dopi" text="WKND-Legacy Project"
 >additional-url="https://github.com/adobe/aem-guides-wknd-legacy/compare/main...code/dopi" text="DOPI Violation Example - GitHub"

-* Modify the index definition so that it becomes&mdash;or replaces the index with&mdash;a supported index definition.
+* Edit the index definition so that it becomes&mdash;or replaces the index with&mdash;a supported index definition.
 (See [Oak Queries and Indexing](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/implementing/deploying/deploying/queries-and-indexing)).
 * Review [wknd-legacy](https://github.com/adobe/aem-guides-wknd-legacy/tree/code/dopi) project and understand how [DOPI violations](https://github.com/adobe/aem-guides-wknd-legacy/compare/main...code/dopi) can be corrected and made compatible with AEM as a Cloud Service.
 * Contact the [AEM Support Team](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) for clarifications or to have concerns addressed.